 Homeowners who do have equity in their homes have the option to borrow money against the equity they have built up with a loan or line of credit.
 In both cases, the house serves as collateral, which means the creditor may seize the home and sell it if the homeowner can no longer make the payments.
 Tapping into your home equity can be detrimental if you enter into the contract without fully understanding the repercussions.

-- DON’T use home equity for luxury items like a fancy car, boat, big screen TV or a vacation.
+Consumers shouldn’t use home equity for luxury items like a fancy car, boat, big screen TV or a vacation.
 The fleeting moments of joy aren’t worth putting your family’s security at risk.

 Ideally, home equity is an asset and should be used for other assets.
 A home equity loan can be effective if it’s used for home improvements that maintain or increase the resale value of the home.
 It may also be appropriate to use home equity to purchase income-producing property or an investment that’s expected to generate a higher return than the cost of the loan.

-In order to sell your home, all debts on the house need to be paid off.
+In order to sell your home, you need to pay off all debts related to your home.
 It could be a poor move to tap home equity for improvements if you aren’t able to pay off the loan or line of credit prior to your desired sell date.

 If you do not have emergency savings, your home equity can provide financial relief related to unexpected events, such as an injury preventing you from working.
-However, it’s ideal to have an emergency fund with at least three to six months worth of living expenses in a savings account.
+However, it’s ideal to have an emergency fund with at least three to six months of living expense.
 If you don’t have an emergency fund, we suggest you start making regular contributions now.
 Many consumers start with a $25 contribution each month, and then increase their contributions as their income allows it.

-- DON’T take out excessive equity.
 If you decide to use your home equity, don’t take out more money than absolutely necessary.
 This will help eliminate the temptation to spend the funds on unnecessary luxuries.
 Also keep in mind that a home equity loan or line of credit decreases the amount of equity you have in your home.
 If you have taken out too much equity and the real estate market drops, you can end up losing all the equity in your home.
 Further, if you have negative equity, the lender may demand immediate payment of the loan.

 Retired homeowners who have paid off their mortgage can sell their home and cash out the equity by downsizing.
-Further, homeowners 62 and older have the option of reverse mortgages, which basically means the bank will give your equity back to you while you’re still living in it.
+Further, homeowners 62 and older have the option of reverse mortgages; the bank will give your equity back to you while you’re still living in it.
 The homeowner does not need to repay the mortgage for as long as he/she lives in that house.
 Learn more about reverse mortgages here.